-We offer a gluten and dairy free cauliflower crust, because of the of the quantity of flour-dust in our pizza oven & other pizza area surfaces, we are unable to guarantee a 100% gluten free environment for those who suffer from celiac disease.
+We offer gluten and dairy-free cauliflower crust, because of the quantity of flour-dust in our pizza oven & other pizza area surfaces, we are unable to guarantee a 100% gluten-free environment for those who have celiac disease.
 Our pasta alternative is Trippa Finta.

 Italian for fake tripe.
-It gets its name from the tripe-like-porous texture that absorbs whatever sauce it is in.
+It gets its name from the tripe-like-porous texture that absorbs the sauce.
 Farm eggs whipped with parmigiana Reggiano and pecorino romano cheeses and lightly seasoned with a little white pepper.

 We use an Italian imported 00 flour in our pizza dough and daily bread for three reasons: one, it’s finely ground, and two, it has a lower gluten content than most flours.
-The “00” refers to the texture of the flour: Italian flours are classified by numbers according to how finely they are ground, from the roughest ground “tipo”1, to 0, and the finest 00.
-Lastly, it’s authentic and it tastes better.
+The “00” refers to the texture of the flour: Italian flours are classified by numbers according to how finely ground, from the roughest ground “Tipo”1 to 0, and the finest 00.
+Lastly, it’s authentic, and it tastes better.